kea-dpd/.github/profile/README.md

 Learn how to kick-start, execute, and deliver your agile projects.
 Combining cutting-edge tools with classic agile practices, you will learn everything you need to deliver something of value every week and make rolling your software into production.

 #### Prepare for exam
 Foot off the speeder.
 It's time to wrap up your learnings and prepare yourself for the examn.
-You may still have (some) time on the side to continue validated learning loops on your product though.
+You may still have (some) time on the side to continue learning loops on your product though.

 #### Exam
 We will be running an intense semester - and now it is time to demonstrate how your progressed and learned during the semester.
+The exam will be based on your

 </details>